awsdocs/aws-doc-sdk-examples/python/example_code/sesv2/README.md

-# Amazon SES v2 API code examples for the SDK for Java 2.x
+# Amazon SES v2 API code examples for the SDK for Python

 ## Overview

-Shows how to use the AWS SDK for Java 2.x to work with Amazon Simple Email Service v2 API.
+Shows how to use the AWS SDK for Python (Boto3) to work with Amazon Simple Email Service v2 API.

 <!--custom.overview.start-->
 <!--custom.overview.end-->